epfl-dcsl/fold/report/report.typ

 #code("fold/src/manifold.rs", ident: "Manifold", type: "struct", caption: "Manifold structure")<manifold-src>

 For example, let's take a look at the first steps of the default System V module chain (#ref(<fig-sysv-chain>)).
 First, the manifold is initialized with the ELF file of the binary to load.
-It then goes through the first module which computes and load the dependencies of the executable recursively, yielding a manifold with the initial ELF file and all the dependencies ELFs.
+It then goes through the first module, which computes and load the dependencies of the executable recursively, yielding a manifold with the initial ELF file and all the dependencies ELFs.
 This is then passed over to the `Load` module which sets up the address space and load all the segments, both from the initial file and the dependencies, at their respective addresses.

 #figure(
   diagram(